WhatisRT/CIPs/CIP-1694/README.md

 1. Motion of no-confidence
 2. New committee/threshold
-3. Updates to the Constitution
+3. Update to the Constitution or proposal policy
 4. Hard Fork initiation
 5. Protocol parameter changes
 6. Treasury withdrawals